 E2Bed cannot load a compressed .bmp file.

 You can load a .jpg file into E2Bed.
-Note that Progressive jpg files (e.g. SOF2) will load in the Editor but will not work when you boot to E2B - try re-saving the .jpg using MSPaint if it does not load in E2B.
+Note that Progressive jpg files (e.g. SOF2) will load in E2Bed but will not work when you boot to E2B - try re-saving the .jpg using MSPaint if it does not load correctly in E2B.

-Note: Only E2B v1.72+ versions and only grub4dos 0.4.6a 2015-08-05 and later versions support .jpg files - so switching to an older version of grub4dos may not load the .jpg file - I recommend using .bmp files (you can compress them later using the LZMA encoder tool (see below) if you wish, to reduce their size and increase load speed).
+Note: Only E2B v1.72+ versions and only grub4dos 0.4.6a 2015-08-05 and later versions support .jpg files - so switching to an older version of grub4dos may not load the .jpg file - you can compress .bmp files using the LZMA encoder tool (see below) if you wish, to reduce their size and increase load speed.

-Once you have the E2Bed GUI displayed, you can use the controls, as follows:
+Once you have the E2Bed GUI displayed, you can use the E2Bed controls, as follows: